Buildings and architecture of Brighton and Hove: Postwar

-The Borough Councils changed their emphasis in the 1970s towards "densely packed low-rise flats" such as Hampshire Court (Kemptown) and Ingram Crescent (Hove).
-This new direction was not matched by private firms, which continued to build residential towers into the 1980s—especially in Hove.
-Two of the city's tallest privately built blocks, Chartwell Court and Sussex Heights (the latter, at 334 ft, is Sussex's tallest tower block), sit on top of Brighton's largest postwar redevelopment scheme—the Churchill Square shopping centre.
-This 11 acre development by Russell Diplock & Associates (1963–68) has been condemned as "a disaster architecturally": its vast scale and poor relationship to surrounding buildings made it "very typical of its date".
-It was rebuilt as a covered shopping mall by Comprehensive Design Group (1995–98).
-Most other postwar schemes, whether commercial, residential or mixed-use, have amounted to small-scale infill.
-Brighton Square, a new pedestrian shopping square in the heart of The Lanes, dates from 1966 and is in harmony with the "intimate" surroundings in terms of scale and architecture.
-Elsewhere in The Lanes, Postmodern Regency-style pastiche architecture characterises infill schemes at Nile Street (1987–89 by the Robin Clayton Partnership) and Duke's Lane (1979 by Stone, Toms & Partners).
-A large site between Middle Street and West Street is covered by Avalon, a curvaceous double-fronted block of flats by Christopher Richards (2004–06).
+In the 1970s, the councils' emphasis changed towards densely packed low-rise flats such as Hampshire Court (Kemptown) and Ingram Crescent (Hove).
+Nonetheless, private firms continued to build towers into the 1980s, especially in Hove.
+Two of the tallest privately built blocks, Chartwell Court and Sussex Heights (the latter, at 334 ft, is Sussex's tallest tower block), sit on top of Brighton's largest postwar redevelopment scheme—the Churchill Square shopping centre.
+This 11 acre development by Russell Diplock & Associates (1963–68) has been condemned as "a disaster architecturally", owing to its scale and poor relationship to surrounding buildings.
+It was rebuilt as a covered shopping mall from 1995.
+Most other postwar schemes amounted to small-scale infill.
+Brighton Square, a new pedestrian shopping square in the heart of The Lanes, dates from 1966 and is in harmony with its surroundings in terms of scale and architecture.
+Elsewhere in The Lanes, Postmodern Regency-style pastiche architecture characterises schemes at Nile Street (1987) and Duke's Lane (1979).
+A large site between Middle Street and West Street is covered by Avalon, a curvaceous double-fronted block of flats (2006).

-The largest redevelopment scheme in the city since Churchill Square has been the laying out of the New England Quarter mixed-use area on the site formerly occupied by Brighton railway works and Brighton station's car park.
-The early buildings (2004–07 by Chetwood Associates; mostly residential) are "standard 21st-century developers' fare"; but a second phase of building (2007–09 by Feilden Clegg Bradley Studios), with retail buildings integrated with residential blocks under the name One Brighton, is more distinctive.
+The largest redevelopment scheme in the city since Churchill Square, started in 2007, was the New England Quarter mixed-use area on the site formerly occupied by Brighton railway works and Brighton station's car park.
+The early buildings are mostly residential but a second phase of building, with retail buildings integrated with residential blocks under the name One Brighton, is more distinctive.
 BioRegional and the World Wide Fund for Nature's "One Planet Living" design principles were used to ensure the development was sustainable.
-The best building, a residential block, comes to "a dramatic sharp point" at an acute road junction.
-Sustainable design also informs smaller developments around the city: Conran and Partners' Atlanta Apartments (2007) in Bevendean have chestnut wood cladding, recycled copper and living roofs of sedum; the Sea Saw Self-Build scheme in Whitehawk (1993) consists of 24 timber-framed houses; the Hedgehog Housing development at Bevendean (2000) is similar; and a multiple award-winning scheme for the South London Family Housing Association at Hollingdean (1988) was also built according to sustainable principles.
+The best building, a residential block, comes to a sharp point at an acute road junction.
+Sustainable design also informs smaller developments around the city including the Atlanta Apartments (2007) in Bevendean, the Sea Saw Self-Build scheme in Whitehawk (1993), the Hedgehog Housing development at Bevendean (2000), and a scheme for the South London Family Housing Association at Hollingdean (1988).